Bayesian Semiparametric Longitudinal Inverse-Probit Mixed Models for Category Learning: Introduction

-This article thus differs in many obvious ways from \cite{paulon2020bayes} where response categories and response times were both observed, and therefore, the drift and boundary trajectories could be modeled jointly with no identifiability issues.
-In contrast, the current work is for data on response categories alone but no response times, leading us to the inverse-probit categorical probability model likelihood which, with its many identifiability issues, brings in daunting unique challenges to performing statistical inference, confining us, unlike \cite{paulon2020bayes}, only to inferring the drift parameters on a relative scale, achieved via a novel projection-based approach.
-The introduction and analysis of the inverse-probit model, addressing the significant new statistical challenges posed by it, ranging across identifiability issues, assessment of intra and inter panel similarities, extension to complex longitudinal mixed effects settings to accommodate the motivating application, computational implementation of these new models, etc. are the novel contributions of this article.
+\paragraph{Differences from previous works.} This article differs in many fundamental ways from all existing works on drift-diffusion models, including \mbox{\cite{paulon2021bayes}}, where response categories and response times were \emph{both} observed and therefore the drift and boundary parameters could be modeled jointly with no identifiability issues.
+In contrast, the current work is motivated by scenarios where data on \emph{only} response categories are available, leading us to the inverse-probit categorical probability model which, with its complex identifiability issues, brings in new unique challenges to performing statistical inference, confining us only to infer the drift parameters on a relative scale, achieved via a novel projection-based approach.
+The introduction and analysis of the inverse-probit model, addressing the significant new statistical challenges posed by it, ranging across (a) identifiability issues, (b) assessment of intra and inter-panel similarities, (c) extension to complex longitudinal mixed effects settings to accommodate the motivating applications, (d) computational implementation of these new models, etc. are the novel contributions of this article.

-\paragraph{Broader implications.} Although this article is focused on understanding auditory category learning, the insights obtained are generalizable to other domains of behavioral neuroscience research.
-In addition, the issues of sensitivity of the results to the choice of a specific reference category and the problems of clustering within and between panels that we address here are not specific to the drift-diffusion framework but are broadly relevant for other classes of generalized linear models as well, including the extensively studied logit and probit models.
-To our knowledge, however, in the vast existing literature on such models, these problems have not been addressed very rigorously before.
-The proposed methodology may thus be of interest to a broader audience interested in categorical probability models in static and longitudinal settings.

-\paragraph{Outline of the article.} The rest of this article is organized as follows.
-Section \ref{sec: ipm} and Section \ref{sec: lipmm} explain our novel longitudinal inverse-probit mixed model.
+\paragraph{Outline of the article.} Section \ref{sec: ptc1} describes our motivating tone learning study.
+Sections \ref{sec: ipm} and \ref{sec: lipmm} develop our longitudinal inverse-probit mixed model.
 Section \ref{sec: post inference main} outlines our computational strategies.
 Section \ref{sec: sim studies} presents the results of simulation experiments.
-Section \ref{sec: application} presents the results of the proposed method applied to our motivating real data set.
+Section \ref{sec: application} presents the results of the proposed method applied to our motivating PTC1 study.
 Section \ref{sec: discussion} concludes the main article with a discussion.
 Additional details, including Markov chain Monte Carlo (MCMC) based posterior inference algorithms, are deferred to the supplementary material.